-5.5.1 Step One: In the event of a negative recommendation by the Chief Academic Officer regarding retention, tenure or promotion, the faculty member may file a request for reconsideration with the Chief Academic Officer.
-Such request must be made within five (5) days of the faculty member receiving the negative recommendation.
+- 5.5.1 Step One: In the event of a negative recommendation by the Chief Academic Officer regarding retention, tenure or promotion, the faculty member may file a request for reconsideration with the Chief Academic Officer.
+Such request must be made within five-seven (57) calendar days of the faculty member receiving the negative recommendation.
 The faculty member shall set forth with specificity the basis for the reconsideration request, which may be substantive and/or procedural in nature.
-The Chief Academic Officer may, within ten (10) days, at his/her discretion, (1) refer the challenged recommendation back to the appropriate administrative level for review, or (2) render his/her own judgment on the matter.
-In either case, no later than twenty (20) days following submission of the issue to the Chief Academic Officer, he or she shall make his/her recommendation to the President and the Board of Trustees and shall inform the complainant of that recommendation in writing.

-5.5.2 Step Two: Faculty Review Board.
+The Chief Academic Officer may, within ten-seven (107) calendar days, at his/her discretion, (1) refer the challenged recommendation back to the appropriate administrative level for review, or (2) render his/her own judgment on the matter.
+In either case, no later than twenty fourteen (2014) calendar days following submission of the issue to the Chief Academic Officer, he or she shall make his/her recommendation to the President and the Board of Trustees and shall inform the complainant of that recommendation in writing. - 5.5.2 Step Two: Faculty Review Board.
 If, after reconsideration, the Chief Academic Officer's recommendation remains negative, the faculty member may appeal the Chief Academic Officer's negative recommendation to a Faculty Review Board ("FRB").
-The faculty member must file the appeal in writing with the Human Resources Office within five (5) days of receiving the Chief Academic Officer's reconsideration notification.
+The faculty member must file the appeal in writing with the Human Resources Office-, with a copy to the Union president, within five seven (57) calendar days of receiving the Chief Academic Officer's reconsideration notification.